-At each workshop or training in which a trainee serves as AL, the Team Leader or Trainer completes a copy of this checklist to document which of these skills have been successfully demonstrated.
+At each workshop or training in which a trainee is doing an AL practicum, the Team Leader or Trainer completes a copy of this checklist to document which of these skills have been successfully demonstrated.
 This provides direct feedback to the trainee and also clarifies those skills that have yet to be demonstrated.
 Some are expected to be demonstrated during each team participation; others must be demonstrated at least once before AL certification is granted.